The play 'The Tempest' was about the Spanish Armada's destruction.

 'Yes,' I replied.
 'If I don't go to the limit with all issue of injustice and it's because I am not free to do so in my own homeland then I have not the right to attack the other side since it is no worse.
-So divine inspiration does not even come to me.'
+Divine inspiration does not even come to me then.'

 ''Queen Elizabeth asked: 'Just how bad would it be for the English side if you wrote the play?'

 I thought about for all of two seconds and replied 'It was never a problem before but of course it would have to earn money...'

 She interupted me by asking the most indicting question-statement-that-demanded-an-answer which could make me headless within minutes.

 'And to make it all completely clear you now are the one that writes the words for the plays and you now have many people using mainly your words at the theater?'

 My head was half cut off by then I was sure but she asked me straight out and I couldn't answer our queen with anything but the truth so I said, 'You are correct.'

 Then she said, if I recall correctly.
 'You are also the one who has recently made our church's parsons more upset at you than the Catholics are?
 How do you manage it?
 It took me so long to get the Catholic Church to hate me, Yet you can get them to hate you overnight.
 While you are in your sleep it seems, that's so uncanny.
 Did you know that you are a very popular and 'looked for' subject by the proper English clergy?